Two-factor authentication (2FA) simply put, adds an extra level of security to the conventional username and password-based log-ins.

 Two-step authentication combines your username such as your email address and password with a randomly generated authentication code created by an app on your mobile device.

-If you don't have access to your authentication app, you are still able to access your account by answering your security questions that you identified upon setup.
+If you don't have access to your authentication app, there are other ways of accessing your account through various other security checks.

 Once you have set up your individual 2FA you will be required to enter in the randomly generated code given to you by the Authenticator app on your phone each time you log in.

-2FA has been made mandatory in Australia however outside of Australia the laws are different.
-We recommend however mandating 2FA within your practice to increase security.
+As of January 2019, 2FA has been made mandatory for all Australian users, however, outside of Australia, the laws are different therefore 2FA is optional.
+We strongly recommend, however, mandating 2FA within your practice to increase security.
 To set up mandatory 2FA for your practice you will be required to have 'practice admin' privileges.

 Go to 'practice settings' and scroll to 'System Settings'.
 Toggle 2FA for all users.

-Please note: Once your country is selected within practice settings it can not be changed.
-If you have selected Australia by mistake please contact Support@account-kit.com
+Please note: Once your country is selected within practice settings it cannot be changed for security reasons.
+If you have selected Australia by mistake please contact Support@account-kit.com (We will have to verify your residence)

 The process to disable 2FA for your own profile (if not mandatory) is as follows: